charles-m-doan/distinction-space/notes/_Formal_Proof_Substrate_Independence.md

 # **2. Distinction as the Sole Primitive**

-## **Axiom A1 — Distinction as the Primitive of Being**
+## Axiom A1 — Distinction as the Primitive of Being

 > **A1.
 Distinction is the sole ontological primitive.
 > To be is to be distinct.**

 A1 is not an independent stipulation.
 It follows directly from A0:

-1. To posit a primitive P, one must give P identity conditions.
+1. To posit any primitive P, P must have identity conditions.
 2. Identity conditions require boundaries between P and not-P.
 3. Boundaries are distinctions.
 4. Therefore, any admissible primitive presupposes distinction.

 Any attempt to posit a primitive without distinction collapses into unintelligibility under A0.

-Thus no alternative primitive—substance, field, pure being, qualia, intrinsic nature, flux—can be more fundamental than distinction, because:

-* If it has identity, it instantiates distinctions and is derivative.
+If the putative primitive has identity, it is already structured by distinctions and is derivative.
-* If it lacks identity, it cannot be referred to and is unintelligible.
+If it lacks identity, it cannot be indicated or referred to and therefore cannot be posited at all.

-There is no third possibility.
+There is no third option.

 Distinction is therefore the uniquely admissible primitive of ontology.

+---

+## Lemma L0 — Level Invariance of Ontological Constraints

+> **L0.
+Any claim that distinguishes ontology from meta-ontology is itself an ontological claim and is therefore subject to the same intelligibility and individuation constraints.**

+To assert a difference between “being” and “theorizing about being,” or between ontological and meta-ontological levels, one must introduce distinctions with identity conditions.
+Those distinctions are themselves subject to A0.

+Therefore, no appeal to a higher explanatory or meta-level can exempt any domain of being from the requirement of distinction.
+Any purported ontological remainder that is said to lie beyond distinction is either:

+* distinguishable — and therefore derivative of distinction, or
+* indistinguishable — and therefore unintelligible under A0.

+Accordingly, the constraints that lead to A1 apply without exception or level-based escape.

 ---